madetech/handbook/guides/security/acceptable_use_policy.md

 ## Personal Use
 I will exercise good judgement at all times regarding the reasonableness of any personal use

-## I will enable  2-factor authentication where this is required
+## I will enable  2-factor authentication where this is available
 2-factor authentication (2FA) requires two forms of authentication, often a password and a code, sometimes sent via SMS or an application.
 It helps protect user accounts in the case that your password is somehow exposed.

-## I will ensure my laptop isn’t left unattended or unlocked
-Lock your screen or put your computer to sleep when you’re not around.
-Colleagues might not have the same permissions as you and visitors might be wandering around where you’re working.
-When not in use ‘at work’, you can store in the laptop lockers provided or ‘at home’, in a safe place where it can’t be seen.
-If you are using your device in a public place, don’t leave it unattended and be wary of those who may be watching over your shoulder.

 ## I will ensure I report the arrival of guests and visitors promptly
 We keep a record of all visitors to the Made Tech office.
 All visitors should be logged using the appropriate system and you should alert the member of the team they are here to visit.
 If someone tries to enter the office and you feel uncomfortable, you are within your rights to challenge their reasons for entry (gently).